rdoorn/tinyresolver/README.md

 log.Printf("IP: %s", answer.(*dns.A).A)
 ```

-it uses the miekg dns library, and these are also the results it returns,
+it uses the miekg dns library, and these are also the results it returns